What is a divorce financial agreement?

 amicable offers a unique way of separating.
 We're different from solicitors because we stay neutral and work with you both, and we’re more effective and comprehensive than mediation because we also manage the legal process.

 Our Negotiation Service is designed to help couples navigate the legal journey of divorce and negotiate a fair financial agreement.
-The service includes support from an expert Divorce Specialist to help you and your ex-partner agree your financial arrangements and to support you through the legal journey.
+The service includes support from an expert Divorce Specialist to help you and your ex-partner agree on your financial arrangements and to support you through the legal journey.

 Divorce financial settlement agreement template: